openedx/edx-documentation/en_us/open_edx_release_notes/source/juniper.rst

 ===================

-Many areas of the learner experience have started their necessary transitions to modern micro front ends, including the Learner Profile, Account Settings, Order History, Checkout Page, and even the Course Experience.
+Many areas of the learner experience have started their necessary transitions to modern micro-frontends, including the Learner Profile, Account Settings, Order History, Checkout Page, and even the Course Experience.
 Additionally, advancements to our platform’s commerce capabilities enable feature based enrollments for more configurable content access gating.
 Improvements have also